matthewkolbe/LitMath/README.md

 # LitMath
- A collection of AVX-256 accelerated mathematical functions for .NET
+ A collection of AVX2 and AVX512 accelerated mathematical functions for .NET

  I rewrote `Exp`, `Log`, `Sin` and a few other useful functions using pure AVX intrinsics, so instead of doing one calculation per core, you can now do 4 doubles or 8 floats per core.
 I added the `Sqrt`, ERF function and a Normal Distribution CDF as well.
 On doubles, the following accuracies apply: